Install Portworx Backup in Federated Mode

 Under Custom Registry:

 - Non-air-gapped environment: clear the Use custom registry checkbox.
-Container images will be pulled directly from the Portworx image registry.
+Container images are pulled directly from the Portworx image registry.

 - Air-gapped environment: select the Use custom registry checkbox and enter your private registry URL and credentials.
 Ensure you have completed the image pull and push steps in Set up the installation environment before this step.